2013 Melange Blanc Dessert

 To delight the ear and eye, and bring mirth to the mind."

 Wilridge sources the fruit for this wine from two Yakima Valley vineyards.
 Tempranillo is the great red grape of the Rioja region of Spain and grows well in the oldest American Viticulture Areas in Washington, Yakima.
 This Tempranillo is oak aged in French Barrels, but the body remains light and the acid in balance.
 Grab your flamenco dress, amigos y amigas and espadrilles for a beach paella party.
 Bring multiple bottles of this exotic single-varietal to wash down the great times.

 Wilridge's Estate Muscat Blanc is made in the style of a classic French Muscat de Beaumes-de-Venise dessert wine.
-The Muscat grapes were crushed by foot and pressed by hand on October 20, 2012.
+The Muscat grapes were crushed by foot and pressed by hand.
 Fermentation proceeded until October 30th when brandy was added to stop the fermentation at 6 degrees brix residual sugar.
 The resulting wine hints of orange blossoms on the nose while the mid-palate is rich and satisfying.
 A delicious sweet wine, it will accompany many desserts and cheeses, or may even serve as dessert on its own.
 Bon appetite!

 Of the "Bordeaux" varieties, Malbec is the most iconoclastic from our experience.
 Taste for near citrus elements and something that might be a cross between Syrah and Zinfandel.